Family of toddler who died in fall from cruise ship can sue Royal Caribbean, judge rules

-Royal Caribbean Cruises had sought to end the federal civil action by Indiana residents Alan and Kim Wiegand, whose daughter, 18-month-old Chloe Wiegand, suffered a fatal fall on July 7 from the Freedom of the Seas ship.
+Royal Caribbean Cruises had sought to end the federal civil action by Indiana residents Alan and Kim Wiegand, whose 18-month-old daughter, Chloe, suffered a fatal fall on July 7 from the ship Freedom of the Seas.

-Both the cruise line's "motion to dismiss" bid and U.S. District Court Judge Donald Graham's ruling were expected.
-Both sides still have a long way to go in exchanging evidence, before any judgement can be made, according to the judge.
+Both the cruise line's motion to dismiss and U.S. District Judge Donald Graham's ruling were expected.
+Both sides still have a long way to go in exchanging evidence before any judgment can be made, according to the judge.

 "The parties have exchanged very little in terms of discovery and catapulting this case past the discovery phase would require the plaintiffs to defend the merits of their case prematurely and without essential evidence," Graham wrote.

-A rep for Royal Caribbean Cruises did not immediately return messages seeking the defendant's comments on Thursday.
+A representative for Royal Caribbean Cruises didn't immediately return messages seeking comment Thursday.

-"We are very pleased with the court's decision and look forward to getting to the merits of the case," according to a statement by the Wiegands' lawyer Michael Winkleman.
+Michael Winkleman, an attorney for the Wiegands, said in a statement: "We are very pleased with the court's decision and look forward to getting to the merits of the case."

 The toddler died after she fell from the arms of her grandfather Salvatore "Sam" Anello.
 The family blames Royal Caribbean because the cruise line didn't "adequately mark the open windows so that they are apparent to passengers."